 Whether you’re an experienced real estate investor or just considering investing in your first property, real estate wholesaling can provide the best option for speed and profit.
 Investors should start by examining the pros and cons of wholesale real estate investing.

-One advantage of wholesale real estate is it allows you to take a cautious first step into the real estate industry by buying discounted houses at an entry-level investment.
+One advantage of wholesale real estate is it allows you to take a cautious first step into the real estate industry.
+That is to be done by buying discounted houses at an entry-level investment.
 This is beneficial for those with limited cash or credit.
-You also learn about real estate marketing, contracts, negotiating, and other key skills, plus the process involved in selling your first wholesale property.
+You also learn about real estate marketing, contracts, negotiating, and other key skills.
+Plus, you learn the process involved in selling your first wholesale property.

-Because you don’t purchase the home, wholesaling is less riskier than other real estate investing such as house-flipping, which requires investing in renovation and repairs, possibly carrying mortgage, property tax, or insurance expenses.
+Because you don’t purchase the home, wholesaling is less risky than other real estate investing such as house-flipping.
+House-flipping requires investing in renovation and repairs, possibly carrying a mortgage, property tax, or insurance expenses.